rstan-dev/pp4-yoomoov/README.md

   ### Wireframes
    The initial wireframes were created in [Balsamiq](https://balsamiq.cloud/) to understand how the site would work, and this layout would drive User Stories, the logic required and overall design artwork decisions.

+   The final app deviated slightly in a couple of areas as improvements were made while the site was being built and user functions could be tested.
+The dashboard was completely redesigned towards the end of the project to give a better user experience on mobile devices.

 <img src="https://github.com/rstan-dev/pp4-yoomoov/blob/main/documentation/readme/home.png">
 <img src="https://github.com/rstan-dev/pp4-yoomoov/blob/main/documentation/readme/services.png">